-\\\ Please note: The standard period of specialist surgical follow up after treatment for early breast cancer is 5 years, and all patients are offered discharge from The Breast Centre to their general practitioners at that time.
-Some patients elect to continue their annual follow up through The Breast Centre after 5 years, however due to the ever increasing numbers of patients over time, it is becoming progressively more difficult to offer same day imaging to our elderly and country patients who attend for their annual review.
-As our priority for imaging availability has to be patients with a new breast cancer diagnosis and those within the 5 year window post diagnosis, we are no longer able to offer same day imaging to patients who elect to continue their routine follow up through The Breast Centre after 5 years post diagnosis.
+The standard period of specialist surgical follow up after treatment for early breast cancer is 5 years, following which patients are routinely discharged from The Breast Centre to the care of their general practitioners, who supervise any ongoing annual breast imaging.
+Some patients wish to continue their annual follow up through The Breast Centre after 5 years, however due to ever increasing numbers, our capacity to accommodate this is now extremely limited, except for those patients who are eligible for annual Medicare rebatable MRI, who need to continue attending, as Medicare dictates that breast MRIs must be requested by a specialist, in order to attract a rebate.
+It has also becoming progressively more difficult over time to offer same day imaging to even our elderly country patients attending for annual review.
+As our priority for both clinic appointments and imaging availability has to be patients with a new breast cancer diagnosis and those within the 5 year window post diagnosis, we are unfortunately no longer able to offer same day imaging to ANY patients who attend for routine follow up through The Breast Centre who are more than 5 years post diagnosis, and we apologise for any inconvenience this may cause.

-Recommended follow up: Followed up visits usually alternate between your breast surgeon, medical oncologist and perhaps also a radiation oncologist.
+Recommended follow up: Follow-up visits usually alternate between your breast surgeon, medical oncologist, and perhaps also a radiation oncologist.
 A commonly recommended overall follow up programme is set out below.
-Not everyone may need to be monitored this closely.
+Please Note: Not every patient may need to be monitored this closely.